-Kate Harrison, 2021 Seedy Sunday Chair: This is my third year as Chair of the Seedy Sunday organising committee, and I’m wondering how I got so lucky with such a brilliant group of committee members to work with.
-I’ve been living in Brighton for nearly twenty years – a visit to one of the early Seedy Sundays in the Old Market convinced me what a brilliant place Brighton is to live!
+Kate Harrison, Co-chair: This is my fourth year as Chair of the Seedy Sunday organising committee, this year as vice-chair with Fenella.
+I’m wondering how I got so lucky with such a brilliant group of committee members to work with.
+I’ve been living in Brighton for nearly twenty years – a visit to one of the early Seedy Sundays convinced me what a brilliant place Brighton is to live!
 I’ve been gardening on the Weald allotments for over 15 years, and I love the community and being in nature as much as the fresh fruit and veg I get to grow and share.
-I like experimenting with unusual varieties and gardening approaches – a high point this Summer was growing succotash beans brought to Seedy Sunday 2020 by someone from Vermont, and a low point was having my lovely brassicas covered in whitefly!
-I like to see Seedy Sunday as a small but powerful act of resistance and solidarity.
+I like experimenting with unusual varieties and gardening approaches – a high point this year was growing a giant, enormous and very orange squash, a low point was losing all my tomatoes to blight!
+I see Seedy Sunday as a small but powerful act of resistance against the giant agrochemical industry and solidarity in our local gardening community.

 Ros Loftin, 2021 Ex/Returning Seed Exchange Coordinator: I have been involved in volunteering for Seedy Sunday for about a decade, using my knowledge of horticulture at the Seed Table, and saving seeds, specifically tomato, for the annual February event.
 Over the years, I have been interviewed on Gardeners’ Question Time, as well as some French local radio stations and a few magazines.
 Having trained as a linguist, and later as a designer-maker (stained glass), my professional life has gyrated around education, including teaching horticulture.
 I have been working my allotments for 26 years, and growing a massive variety of vegetables and flowers .
 My recent retirement allows me, amongst other things, to focus on re-designing my allotment for total sustainable biodiversity, learning about beekeeping, and helping Seedy Sunday.